Skip to main content

 Curriculum Online MA in LIS

-The Master of Arts in Library and Information Science requires 36 semester hours of graduate credit with a grade of 3.0 or above in all coursework applied towards the degree where a letter grade is assigned, and the successful completion of a career development portfolio or thesis.
+The Master of Arts in Library and Information Science requires 36 semester hours of graduate credit with a grade of 3.0 or above in all coursework applied towards the degree where a letter grade is assigned, and the successful completion of a career development portfolio.

 In order to finish in 2 years, typically, students will take 9 semester hours (s.h.) per semester, which is considered full-time for graduate students.

 The 36 semester hours include 15 hours earned in core courses and 21 hours of SLIS elective coursework.
-With the 21 semester hours, you can choose to specialize in an area of your choosing, be a generalist, and/or get one of our certificates.
+With the 21 semester hours, you can choose to specialize in a certain area, be a generalist, and/or get one of our certificates.

 The SLIS curriculum is structured in two categories, building from a common curriculum into your chosen area of specialized concentration.
 You can choose to specialize in a certain area or you can choose more of a well-rounded, general coursework.